SisyphianLiger/dream_mail/README.md

         - Authentication

 ### Running the program

-The two email services involved are MailGun and SparkPost.
+The two email services involved are [https://www.mailgun.com/](MailGun) and [https://developers.sparkpost.com/](SparkPost).
 To run the code on your own computer make sure to provide the follwing in and .env file.

 ```
 export MAIL_GUN_API_KEY=<INSERT APIKEY>